 DisplayLayout (0..1)

 Scale layouts may affect the validity and comparability of the data captured.
-ScaleDelineation allows a specific definition of each dimension of the scale, the DimensionIntersect for multi-dimensional scales, and the specific of the scale layout.
+ScaleRepresentationBase allows a specific definition of each dimension of the scale, the DimensionIntersect for multi-dimensional scales, and the specific of the scale layout.
 The ScaleDimension indicates the complete numeric range or textual range, the anchor for the scale expressed as a category and/or value, a label for the dimension, the marked increments of the scale, and the value increment.
 Both MarkedIncrement and ValueIncrement are described by the attributes increment, startValue, and endValue.
 The DimensionIntersect is used when the scale contains more than one dimension.
 In its simplest form the attribute forAllDimensions is left at its default setting of “true” and the intersect point is defined by the attribute intersectValue.
 DisplayLayout is of CodeValueType and contains a definition of the type of scale such as scale line, value list, outline, etc.

 EXAMPLES: